A Guide to Medical Residency Letters of Recommendation

 - Can I use a specialty specific LoR to apply to another specialty?
 No!
 If an LoR is written for one specialty, it is a very bad idea to use it for another specialty.
 Program Directors like to see passion and dedication for the specialty their program is in, applying with a document for another specialty can be seen as lazy, or even insulting.
 For example, you would not want to use an Internal Medicine letter to apply to a General Surgery program.

 This is just a basic guide to Letters of Recommendation.
-If you or your Letter Writers have any questions, you can either check out the LoR Portal User Guide on the AAMC website and call 202-862-6264, or call Match A Resident at 858-299-2003 ext.
-2.
+You can also check out Residency Experts’ helpful tips by reading Your Complete Residency Letter of Recommendation Guide.
+If you or your Letter Writers have any questions, you can either check out the LoR Portal User Guide on the AAMC website and call 202-862-6264, or call Match A Resident at 858-221-8510.

 Sources and Resources: